top of page

 Where is Kol Ami based?

 Kol Ami has seven branches around the country.
-Participants give their preference for which location they would like to attend before starting the Mehina, and are interviewed by the campus of their choice.
+Participants choose which location they would like to attend before starting the Mehina and are interviewed by the campus of their choice.

 1. Kiryat Yearim - Jewish Agency youth village twenty minutes from Jerusalem